gearupsmile/gearupsmile/README.md

 ---

-## by the numbers
+## By The Numbers

 ```
-2       papers accepted at GECCO 2026
+2       Papers accepted at GECCO 2026
-467     internal nodes (from 12) — behaviour unchanged
+467     Internal nodes (from 12) - behaviour unchanged
-1M+     generations run across all experiments
+1M+     Generations run across all experiments
-12      independent runs, all statistically consistent
+12      Independent runs, all statistically consistent
-0       fitness functions used. ever.
+0       Fitness Functions used. ever.
 ```

 ---

-## let's think together
+## Let's Think Together

 Removing objectives entirely seems to reveal a different kind of evolution — driven by environmental tension, co-adaptation, and structural pressure instead of explicit optimization.
 Watching it happen feels less like programming and more like discovering a weird law of artificial nature.

 I'm not looking for a job offer.
 I'm looking for the right problem to work on next.

-If you're working on open-ended evolution, alignment, emergence, or weird adaptive systems — I'd genuinely like to hear what you're stuck on.
+If you're working on open-ended evolution, alignment, emergence, or weird adaptive systems - I'd genuinely like to hear what you're stuck on.

 ---